 Home or shelter?

-If you decide to bring the pup home, you still need to try to find the dog’s owner.
-You don’t want to inadvertently steal someone’s beloved pet.
+If you decide to bring the pup home, you must try to find the dog’s owner.
+You don’t want to steal someone’s beloved pet inadvertently.

-Take the dog to the vet if they are bleeding or showing any signs of injury or illness.
+Take the dog to the vet if it is bleeding or showing any signs of injury or illness.

 Use social media

-No matter how cute the pup is, you need to try to find the owner.
+No matter how cute the pup is, you must try to find its owner.
 If you can’t find the owner through official channels, social media may help.

-Post pictures of the dog and share information about the location where you found it on Facebook, Instagram and neighborhood sites like NextDoor.
+Post pictures of the dog and share information about where you found it on Facebook, Instagram, and neighborhood sites like NextDoor.

 Include information about how to contact you.
 If you don’t want to post your phone number, share an email address.